pawelkuk/dibs/README.md

     - [ ] script which will reserve seats concurrently
     - [ ] check for correctness under heavy load
     - [ ] write trigger/check for uniqueness of reserved seats
+    - [ ] different container for read and write path (CQRS) because due to writes reads become unresponsive due to queueing up requests on django
+    - [ ] read model service shows all screenings instead of just one with uuid given in url
 - [x] distributed transactions approach